 How you can protect yourself:

-If you suspect your identity may have been stolen you can check your credit file quickly and easily online.
-Use a reputable service provider and follow up on any unexpected or suspicious results.
+If you suspect your identity may have been stolen, you can check your credit rating quickly and easily online.
+You should do this every few months anyway, using a reputable service provider and following up on any unexpected or suspicious results.